-For the last two weeks before the 2012 election, the California Fair Political Practices Commission has been battling Americans for Responsible Leadership, an Arizona non-profit organization, to obtain the names of donors who donated to its $11 million contribution to campaigns trying to defeat Proposition 30 and support Proposition 32.
+For the two weeks prior to the 2012 election, the California Fair Political Practices Commission has been battling Americans for Responsible Leadership (ARL), an Arizona non-profit organization, to obtain the names of donors who donated to its $11 million contribution to campaigns trying to defeat Proposition 30 and support Proposition 32.

 The legal wrangling included a preliminary injunction issued by a Sacramento county judge on October 31, 2012, which ordered that ARL turn over its donor records.
 ARL appealed to the CA Supreme Court, and after a teleconference on Sunday afternoon, the CA Supreme Court unanimously ordered enforcement of the injunction and gave ARL just one hour to comply.
 Three hours later, ARL submitted an emergency request for a temporary stay and the CA Supreme Court denied the request.